UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 Select campus license and proceed

-Choose destination folder: /usr/local/MATLAB/R2018a and proceed
+**Choose destination folder: /opt/matlab**

-Select toolboxes required for compilation and parallelization (Matlab compiler & Parallel computing toolbox), and any other toolboxes that are needed for your analyses and proceed.
+**Select toolboxes required for compilation and parallelization (Matlab compiler & Parallel computing toolbox), and any other toolboxes that are needed for your analyses and proceed.**

 When the installer has finished you are ready to start MATLAB.

 If you want to proceed with using MATLAB: go to [part 2](./Part-2-running-matlab.md)